16 mm film: Modern usage

+Many modern creatives utilise the 16mm format in smaller independent productions such as music videos, short films and advertising.

 Digital 16 mm

 A number of digital cameras approximate the look of the 16 mm format by using 16 mm-sized sensors and taking 16 mm lenses.
 These cameras include the Ikonoskop A-Cam DII (2008) and the Digital Bolex (2012).
 The Blackmagic Pocket Cinema Camera (2013) and the Blackmagic Micro Cinema Camera (2015) has a Super 16-sized sensor.
 The Z CAM E2G (2019) even offers Digital 16 mm in 4K and with a global shutter.